XzzX/mrmd/joss/paper.md

 # Statement of need

-`MRMD` is a stand-alone C++ software package providing the algorithms necessary to set up and run AdResS simulations on CPU and GPU workstations and clusters.
-The software is organized functionally and exposes its algorithms to the user in a C++ script interface.
+`MRMD` is a stand-alone C++ software package providing the algorithms necessary to set up and run AdResS simulations.
+The software provides all algorithms as building blocks that can be combined via a C++ interface.
 It is thus particularly suitable for testing and further development of the AdResS method itself.
 The software comes with basic tools for pre- and postprocessing of the simulations but can also parse input and generate output in formats such as GRO and H5MD and thus interfaces to standard packages in molecular simulation such as `Gromacs` and `MDAnalysis`.